- Happy Day

-Connie is currently a junior at Mission San Jose High School.
+Connie is currently a senior at Mission San Jose High School.
 She swims competitively for both high school and an outside team, and plays the flute.
 During her free time, Connie enjoys listening to various types of music, ranging from acoustic to classical, and loves associating with different people.
 With this year's new team at Happy Day, Connie looks forward to working cohesively with the others to grow this organization and help entrepreneurs start their businesses.
 She believes in Happy Day's cause and hopes to meet many entrepreneurs and their business plans.

-Milan Goyal is currently a junior at Mission San Jose High School.
+Milan Goyal is currently a senior at Mission San Jose High School.
 He is an active Boy Scout with nearly 1000 community service hours who loves getting involved in his community and making a difference.
 Milan is currently starting a club at MSHS called Mission Mentors, which invites guest speakers to give presentations about their professions and the education required to get into their respective fields so that high school students get a better feel for what they'd like to pursue in their futures.
 Commonly known as "Milan the Villain," he is a thrill seeker who has been on the fastest roller coaster in the world.
 He also loves paint balling and is working on becoming a certified scuba diver.

 Outreach Director and Webmaster

-Currently a junior at Mission San Jose High School, Aamir is quirky and charismatic.
+Currently a senior at Mission San Jose High School, Aamir is quirky and charismatic.
 In addition to being a three-year varsity athlete of MSJ’s cross country and track teams, his is also an imam at his local masjid, a staff writer for the newspaper The Smoke Signal, and a Boy Scout at Troop 111.
 In his free time, he enjoys programming in Java and HTML and playing on his old but trustworthy piano.
 Ketchup is his favorite dressing, topping, condiment, sauce, and flavoring.
 Teal is his favorite color.

-A sophomore in high school, Laura is passionate about indoor rock climbing, literature, and choir.
+A junior in high school, Laura is passionate about indoor rock climbing, literature, and choir.
 When she isn't doing school-related work, singing, reading, or sleeping, she is trying out recipes with ingredients from her vegetable garden and eating the food she makes.
 She enjoys listening to the Les Miserables soundtrack and Beatles hits.
 Hearing about Happy Day in her freshman year sparked Laura's interest in microfinance and entrepreneurship, and she looks forward to working to help HDmf expand its scope as its Branching Development Associate.